discourse/wp-discourse/docs/TESTS.md

 ### WP Discourse Tests Guide

-WP Discourse uses PHPUnit tests.
-For general guides on PHPUnit tests, and their application in Wordpress, please see
+For general guides on PHPUnit tests, and their application in Wordpress, see

 - The [WP Handbook on Plugin Unit Tests](https://make.wordpress.org/cli/handbook/misc/plugin-unit-tests/)
 - The [PHPUnit Documentation](https://phpunit.readthedocs.io)

 Please make sure you check the version of the PHPUnit Documentation you're viewing against the version this plugin is using in ``./composer.json``.
 You can change to any version of the documentation by updating the docs url.

 ### Setup

 #### Files and Database

-Before running the tests suite, you need to setup your tests database.
-You can do this using the following command in the root plugin directory.
+First, set up your tests database by running the following command in the root plugin directory.
 Make sure you substitute your local root mysql password.

 ```
 cd wp-discourse